Motivic stable cohomotopy and unimodular rows: Cohomotopy groups

-We also refer to the statement of Item 2. as \emph{functoriality of (motivic) cohomotopy theories}.
+We also refer to the statement of the second item of Lemma \ref{bifunctoriality} as \emph{functoriality of (motivic) cohomotopy theories}.
 Our comparison of cohomotopy theories in Section \ref{compcohothe} relies on this functoriality statement.
-Observe also that in case $\mathscr{X}$ is itself a smooth $k$-scheme of $\A^1$-cohomological dimension at most $2n-2$, it easily follows from the functoriality of cohomotopy groups and of cohomotopy theories that $[\mathscr{X},\mathscr{X}]_{\A^1}$ may naturally be endowed with the structure of commutative ring with multiplication given by composition.
+Observe also that in case $\mathscr{X}$ is itself a smooth $k$-scheme of $\A^1$-cohomological dimension at most $2n-2$, it easily follows from the functoriality of cohomotopy groups and of cohomotopy theories that $[\mathscr{X},\mathscr{X}]_{\A^1}$ may naturally be endowed with the structure of a commutative ring with multiplication given by composition.